 All Interns must be appropriately registered prior to commencing in employment.
 Internship registration will allow a doctor to carry out Internship training in a hospital/clinical site which is obliged to meet the Medical Council's standards for such purposes.
 Application for registration with the Medical Council is an entirely separate process to the application for employment as an Intern.
-Internship registration is open to both graduates of Irish Medical Schools and graduates of EU Member State medical schools who require a separate period of internship in order to complete their Basic Medical Training (BMT) Therefore, only graduates of medical schools in the following countries are eligible to pursue Intern training in Ireland:
+Internship registration is open to both graduates of Irish Medical Schools and graduates of EU Member State medical schools who require a separate period of internship to complete their Basic Medical Training (BMT) Therefore, only graduates of medical schools in the following countries are eligible to pursue Intern training in Ireland:

-Ireland, Norway, Denmark, Sweden, Italy, Lithuania, United Kingdom (including Northern Ireland), Luxembourg, Malta, Poland, Portugal, Iceland.
-Graduates / final year students (of whatever nationality), in RCSI Penang Medical College, Malaysia are also eligible to apply.
-Annex V.1.1 of EC Directive 2005/36/EC as amended applies.
+- Ireland, Norway, Denmark, Sweden, Italy, Lithuania, Luxembourg, Malta, Poland, Portugal, Iceland, Slovenia. - Graduates / final year students (of whatever nationality) in RCSI & UCD Malaysia Campus (formerly Penang Medical College, Malaysia) are also eligible to apply.
+Annex V.1.1 of EC Directive 2005/36/EC as amended applies. - Graduates/final year students from medical schools in the UK (including NI):